pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

    This typically results from operators such as ``maxpool``, ``average_pool``, ``concat`` etc.

 ``SharedQuantizationSpec`` is designed for this use case to annotate tensors whose quantization parameters are shared with other tensors.
-Input of ``SharedQuantizationSpec`` can be an input edge or an output value.
+Input of ``SharedQuantizationSpec`` is an ``EdgeOrNode`` object which can be an input edge or an output value.

 -  Input edge is the connection between input node and the node consuming the input, so it's a Tuple[Node, Node].